teodor1006/DevOps-RealTime-Projects/Deployment of Java WebApp on Kubernetes Cluster/README.md

 https://github.com/rumeysakdogan/kube-app.git
 ```

-In Project-12, we have Containerized the vprofile application and push it to the DockerHub.
+In "Containerization of Java Web App" Project, we have Containerized the vprofile application and push it to the DockerHub.
 We will use the images below with :V1 tag from DockerHub repository in our K8s manifests.

 ![](img/dockerhub.png)